-When an ownership change takes place for a particular company, the WCIRB must determine what to do with the historical data that has been generated by that company.
-This determination impacts the experience rating for that company.
+When an ownership change takes place for a particular business, the WCIRB must determine what to do with the historical data that has been generated by that business.
+This determination impacts the experience rating for that business.
 Generally, a change in ownership is defined as a transfer of an entity's operations or assets to another entity.
-Section II, Rule 3 of the California Workers' Compensation Experience Rating Plan - 1995 specifically defines a change in ownership for experience rating purposes, as follows:
+Section II, Rule 3 of the California Workers' Compensation Experience Rating Plan—1995 specifically defines a change in ownership for experience rating purposes, as follows:

 To notify the WCIRB of a change in ownership, an insurance professional or insurer should use the ownership information submission tool on WCIRB Connect to submit the ownership information to the WCIRB.
 The WCIRB no longer accepts ownership information submitted using WCIRB Form 601, Notification of Change in Ownership and/or Combinability of Entities Form.
 Learn more about using the ownership information submission tool on WCIRB Connect.

 We welcome your feedback on this guide.
 Please send comments and suggestions to [email protected].